Amazon Redshift

 -

-Database Port: The port on which your Amazon Redshift server is listening for connections.
+Database Port: The port on which your Amazon Redshift server listens for connections.
 Default value: 5439.

 -

-Database User: The authenticated user who has the permissions to read tables in your database.
+Database User: The database user that you created.
+This authenticated user has the permissions to read tables in your database.

 -